 The OGF UR Working Group (UR-WG) is revising the standard for compute accounting [CAR], and is considering a proposal from EMI for a UR for storage accounting [STAR].
-The APEL infrastructure is ready to receive these storage records which are currently being implemented on the relevant storage products.
+It is anticipated that this will be integrated into the same APEL infrastructure once implemented on the relevant storage products.
 EMI also has a group reviewing the implementations of the OGF UR for compute accounting to agree on the semantics of the existing UR and existing common extensions and possibly propose further extensions.
-This has a working title of CAR [CAR].